Illinois Compiled Statutes

 board, charter school, or non-public, non-sectarian elementary or secondary school.

-"School personnel" means persons employed by, on contract with, or who volunteer in a school district, charter school, or non-public, non-sectarian elementary or secondary school, including without limitation school and school district administrators, teachers, school guidance counselors, school social workers, school counselors, school psychologists, school nurses, cafeteria workers, custodians, bus drivers, school resource officers, and security guards.
+"School personnel" means persons employed by, on contract with, or who volunteer in a school district, charter school, or non-public, non-sectarian elementary or secondary school, including without limitation school and school district administrators, teachers, school social workers, school counselors, school psychologists, school nurses, cafeteria workers, custodians, bus drivers, school resource officers, and security guards.

 (e) This Section shall not be interpreted to prevent a victim from seeking redress under any other available civil or criminal law.

 (Source: P.A.
 102-197, eff.
 7-30-21; 102-241, eff.
 8-3-21; 102-813, eff.
 5-13-22; 102-894, eff.
 5-20-22.)